Skip to the main content.

 When reliability matters across 18 restaurants, micromanagement doesn't.

-The Americans with Disabilities Act (ADA) requires that all public-accessible buildings include design features to support people with disabilities.
+NFPA 1031.8 and the Americans with Disabilities Act (ADA) require that all public-accessible buildings include design features to support people with disabilities.
 But what if there is a fire emergency?
 Evacuation plans are usually designed for speedy, orderly exits–and often aren’t easily accessible to those with disabilities.

-That makes areas of refuge, or AORs, critical for any fire safety plan.
+That makes areas of Two-Way Communication System, or as otherwise known as Area of Refuge (AOR)refuge, or AORs, critical for any fire safety plan.
 Any structure, whether commercial, industrial, residential, or educational, must have at least one AOR.

 Stairs Don’t Work for Everyone

 We’ve all seen the signs: “During a fire, don’t use the elevator, use the stairs.”
-But what if someone can’t?
+But what about those who can’t?

 How to Create an Area of Refuge